ADA or FMLA? Why conflating the two creates serious legal risk

 By: Kim Ullner

 As more layoffs are announced in the news, it’s a good time for Ohio employers to be sure they are complying with federal and state notice requirements.
-While many human resource officers are familiar with the federal …
+While many human resource officers are familiar with …

 Pennsylvania employers can’t use criminal history information volunteered by job applicants in making hiring decisions according to recent Third Circuit decision